Blue Eyes Assume that 35% of us have blue eyes (based on a study ... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The probability of a single person having blue eyes is given as 35%, or 0.35.
-We are tasked with finding the probability that all three randomly selected people have blue eyes.
+The problem involves finding the complement probability of the event B, where B represents the event that a person has blue eyes.
+The complement of an event, denoted as B̅, represents the event that a person does NOT have blue eyes.

-Step 2: Recognize that this is a problem involving independent events.
-The probability of all three people having blue eyes can be calculated by multiplying the probabilities of each individual event, since the selection of one person does not affect the others.
+Step 2: Recall the complement rule in probability.
+The complement rule states that the probability of the complement of an event is given by: P(B̅) = 1 - P(B).

-Step 3: Write the formula for the probability of all three events occurring.
-This can be expressed as: P(All three have blue eyes) = P(Person 1 has blue eyes) × P(Person 2 has blue eyes) × P(Person 3 has blue eyes).
+Step 3: Identify the given probability.
+From the problem, we are told that P(B) = 0.35, which is the probability that a person has blue eyes.

 Verified video answer for a similar problem: